Palm Springs Market Update March 2020

 Looking ahead, we expect an increase in volatility in stocks and bond yields to dip lower and lower as quantitative easing progresses.
 An investment in real estate may actually be the best allocation at this time.

 Housing Market Update for Southern California

 Median home prices have been trending upward since summer 2019 due to low-interest rates and a period of economic expansion.
 The stock market hit all-time highs in the third week of February before pulling back considerably.

 In January, median home prices increased across all counties.
 In general, appreciating prices signal a healthy demand for housing and encourage sellers to price their homes slightly above comparable.

 Condo prices, which historically have fewer sales and greater volatility, show mixed results, but prices are trending lower in some counties from the previous year.
 This signals that buyers are placing a higher premium on single-family homes.

 Months supply of inventory measures how many months it would take for all current listings on the market (including listings under contract) to sell at the current rate of sales.
 In California’s high-demand market, a balanced supply level is three months, which means there are three months of housing inventory on the market at the current rate of sales.
-A market with less than three months supply of inventory favors sellers.
+A market with less than three months supply of inventory favors seller

 In January of this year, supply levels in Southern California averaged 3.4 months, a sharp drop from the inventory levels of this time last year.
 This trend is caused by more buyers entering the market since the beginning of 2019 to take advantage of low-interest rates.
 Lower levels of supply should prop up home prices further.